Last updated on August 16th, 2019

-When you think of speak easy’s and crime families in the Midwest, you probably think of Chicago.
+When you think of speakeasy and crime families in the Midwest, you probably think of Chicago.
 After all, we are in Minnesota.
 That wasn’t the case in the 1920’s.
 Prohibition was in full swing and the gangsters saw an opportunity.
 Thanks in part to a creative way to deal with crime by the Chief of Police, the criminal underground was everywhere but St. Paul.
-To get a peak at this time, I went on a St. Paul Gangster Tour.
+To get a peek at this time, I went on a St. Paul Gangster Tour.

 The Deal That Started It All